programmablemike/fibo/README.md

      vus_max........................: 10      min=10      max=10
 ```

-Average request duration is `~13ms` which is likely a result of.

-Currently we're using a single generator shared between all request instances which constrains overall throughput at the
-benefit of limiting the number of backend database connections being spawned.
-We would expect to see a significant improvement
-in overall throughput if we transition to using a generator worker pool instead.
+Average request duration is `~13ms` which is likely a result of latency in calculating the values.
+Currently we're using a single generator instance shared between all requests which constrains the overall throughput, but has the benefit of limiting the number of backend database connections being created.
+We would expect to see a significant improvement in overall throughput if we transition to using a generator worker pool instead.

 ## prompt
 Expose a Fibonacci sequence generator through a web API that memoizes intermediate values.